aimeos/aimeos-docs/src/config/madmin/log-manager.md

 ```
 madmin/log/manager/delete/ansi =
  DELETE FROM "madmin_log"
- WHERE :cond AND "siteid" = ?
+ WHERE :cond AND "siteid" LIKE ?
 ```

 * Default: madmin/log/manager/delete